carlestorru/prueba-frontend-inditex/README.md

 After install `npm install serve -g`

-Once is installed: `serve -s build`
+Once is installed: `serve -s build` and check the terminal to see the url for open the app.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.